 Especially for the kids, this can be a really fun activity and it's a great way to spend the morning during your family holiday to Gran Canaria.

-Just follow the signs through the city, make your way among the narrow streets which may seem like a labyrinth if you're not used to the town, and go up to enjoy the most beautiful view of the marina Puerto de Mogan.
+Just follow the signs through the city, make your way among the narrow streets which may seem like a labyrinth if you're not used to the town, and go up to enjoy the most beautiful view of the beach and the marina.

 This church is under the patronage of San Antonio de Padua and was built around the year 1813.
 A local man who had emigrated from Tejeda to Havana (Cuba) financed the project at the time, although he never got to see it finished.

-This is one of the largest windmills in Gran Canaria and nowadays is used as a Tourist Information center.
+This is one of the largest windmills in Gran Canaria and it used to be a Tourist Information Center but unfortunately, it is closed now as it is currently under renovation.

 El Molino Quemado de Mogán is commonly known under this name (The Burnt Mill) because, according to residents of the area, it was set on fire in 1875 by a neighbor from the village of Aldea de San Nicolás.
 Since then, it has been restored and nowadays you can stop and visit it on your way from Mogan to Puerto de Mogan.